Offline Queries

 ts: FeatureTime

-For example, maybe you gave loans to the business with id=123
+For a business with id=123

 and t2